log101/blog/src/content/blog/advent-of-code-emacs.md

       (extract-antennas-inner))))
 ```

-Writing this was only possible on day 8 as writing little function involves understanding and combining these concepts:
+Writing this code was only possible on day 8.
+It looks simple, but writing this little function involves understanding and combining these concepts:
 - Functions
 - Closures
 - Scoped variables